 - Race.
 White men appear to be at particularly high risk, but all men can develop this disease.

-Once a man has been diagnosed with osteoporosis, his doctor may prescribe one of the medications approved by the FDA for this disease.
+Once a man has been diagnosed with osteoporosis, his doctor may prescribe one of the medications approved by the U.S. Food and Drug Administration for this disease.
 The treatment plan will also likely include the nutrition, exercise, and lifestyle guidelines for preventing bone loss listed at the end of this fact sheet.

 If bone loss is due to glucocorticoid use, the doctor may prescribe a medication approved to prevent or treat glucocorticoid-induced osteoporosis, monitor bone density and testosterone levels, and suggest using the minimum effective dose of glucocorticoid.